artmg/lubuild/help/diagnose/disk-recovery-and-forensics.md

 ## Start with Image

+**IMPORTANT**

-If you need to keep a record of how to was for evidence, or if the medium is in a fragile state, then you might consider taking a full disk image and working on that instead.
+IF you need to keep a record of how to was for evidence, or if the medium is in a fragile state, then you might consider taking a full disk image and working on that instead.

-**`dd`** is simple but effective, but if you are having issues then see the media recovery section below.
+**`dd`** is simple but effective, but if you are having issues then see the
+Media Recovery section below.

 ## file types ##